CaffeineOrDeath/soil-tester/code/pump/pump.md

 ## Addendum

 On top of those items, something is needed for the housing to hold the bearings in place.
-For PoC, a 3D printer housing system, is probebly the best idea.
+For PoC, a 3D printed housing system, is probebly the best idea.
 Clips together from both sides to make sure they fit. freeCAD for the design software.